How do I know how much life insurance I need?

 When assessing how much cover you think you’ll need, make sure to consider:

-- Debts you would like to have paid off (mortgage, loans, credit cards)
+- Debts you would like to have paid off (mortgage, loans, credit cards, student loan)

-- Regular, non-negotiable outgoings your dependents would struggle with if you are not around (utility bills, council tax, food, petrol, clothing)
+- Regular, non-negotiable outgoings your dependents would struggle to pay (utility bills, council tax, food, petrol, clothing)

 - Occasional/probable costs you would incur if you were around, (university fees, wedding funds)